As the Covid-19 lockdown eases, access for climbing is opening back up, subject to some measures and restrictions depending on where

 you are going.
 Please make sure you have read and understood our current advice before heading out and apply it alongside RAD advice to ensure access issues don’t develop.

 A superb overhanging piece of sandstone conglomerate, innudated with in situ pebbles, in many horzontal bands.
-Often in condition when the rest of the peak is not.
-The rock features many sharp pockets, positive crimps, the odd pebble, and several slopers.
+Often in condition when the rest of the Peak is not.
 Undoubtebly the venue of choice in the dale with many classic problems, from Thorns through to Warchild.